jonbesga/youtube-total-duration/README.md

 # Video durations from Youtube channels

-This script answer the question: *How long would it take to see all the videos from a channel?*
+This script answers the question: *How long would it take to see all the videos from a channel?*

 ## How to use